drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 (adding_items_in_a_tuple)=

-## Add items in a tuple
+## Summing items in a iterable

-You can compute the sum of items in a list using the `sum` tool:
+You can compute the sum of items in an iterable using the `sum` tool:

 ```{code-cell} ipython3
 sum((1, 2, 3))
 ```

-You can also directly use the `sum` without specifically creating the list.
+You can also directly use the `sum` without specifically creating the iterable.
 This corresponds to the following mathematical notation:

 $$
     \sum_{s\in S}f(s)